DRAPER PARK MIDDLE SCHOOL STUDENT CODE OF CONDUCT 2020-2021

 CHECK-IN – Students checking in prior to 7:50 will report directly to their first period class.
 Students arriving after 7:50 will need to check in with the Attendance Office, even if they arrive during a class break.

 CHECK-OUT – If it becomes necessary for a student to leave school for any reason during the school day, they must sign out through the Attendance Office.
-A parent or designated person listed on Skyward MUST come in to the Attendance Office and sign the student out.
+A parent or designated person listed on Skyward MUST COME IN to the Attendance Office and sign the student out.
 (Students will NOT be allowed to check out with a note or call from a parent.)
 Students will not, under any circumstances, be released to anyone other than those listed on the student’s emergency card.

 CITIZENSHIP – Please see attached rubric.

 CLOSED CAMPUS – Draper Park Middle School has a “closed campus” which means that students must remain on campus during lunch and throughout the entire school day.
 If a student wishes to leave the campus an adult that is listed on Skyward must sign them out.
-The adult must come into the attendance office and sign them out.
+The adult must come into the attendance office and sign students out.
 Students who choose to leave campus will be truant.

 COMPUTER LABS – District Policy IJNDA – Student use of electronic information resources must be in support of education and research and must be consistent with the educational objectives of Canyons School District.
 While access to all materials on a worldwide network cannot be controlled, Internet access in Canyons School District is filtered and monitored on an ongoing basis.
 In addition, DPMS does not allow students to be in computer labs unattended nor is food drink allowed in the computer labs.
-Computer use must be congruent with the district’s mission to maintain a safe, appropriate and wholesome environment at school.

 DRESS AND GROOMING STANDARDS – Students are expected to maintain the dress and grooming standards as established by Canyons School District Board of Education policy.
 POLICY—JIC— STUDENT CONDUCT AND DRESS – http://policy.canyonsdistrict.org